puskaspeti/pp-breadcrumbs/README.md

 # PP-Breadcrumbs

-PP-Breadcrumbs is an Angular 7 module generating breadcrumbs based on the routing state.
+PP-Breadcrumbs is an Angular 10 library generating breadcrumbs based on the routing state.

 **Demo**: [Stackblitz](https://stackblitz.com/edit/pp-breadcrumbs)